MR-SAJAN-SAH/Note_Ninza/README.md

 bart_tokenizer = BartTokenizer.from_pretrained("facebook/bart-base")

-# Also you need to configure the sound driver channels accordinglt otherwise it wonn't work properly
+# Also you need to configure the sound driver channels accordingly otherwise it wonn't work properly

 # ▶️ Usage